nornagon/node-conseq/README.md

 `parcombined` works like `combined` does for single action steps. `par` is the parallel equivalent of `next`, and `parerror` for `error`.

 ## Installing
 Install with `npm install conseq`.
+If you want to run the tests, you'll need to install [zap](https://github.com/nornagon/node-zap).